-Transformative cl What is transformative change? hange is defined as deep structural change achieved by addressing the root causes of gender equality 19 .
-Condition vs. Position 20 Condition refers to a person's state of being.
+Transformative change is defined as deep structural change achieved by addressing the root causes of gender equality.20

+Condition vs. Position21

+Condition refers to a person's state of being.
 While improving the conditions/daily needs of women and girls is beneficial it is more of a short-term solution because there has been no attempt to address social norms, attitudes, behaviours or social systems in which these conditions exist.
 As a result, unequal gender and power relations will still persist despite the outward appearance or improvement of women/girls' daily needs.

 Position refers to the value or status of women and girls in society.
 This concept is representative of gender transformative change because it seeks to transform the inherent structures that influence power dynamics that effect their social position/value/status in society.
 This will ultimately shift unequal power relations that influence both visible and invisible structures/norms that impact women's social position.